eduMFA/eduMFA/doc/configuration/caconnectors.rst

 When an administrator *revokes* a certificate token, the certificate is revoked and a CRL is created.

-.. note:: privacyIDEA does not create the CRL regularly.
+.. note:: eduMFA does not create the CRL regularly.
 The CRL usually has a validity period of 30 days.
 I.e. you need to create the CRL on a regular basis.
-You can use openssl to do so or the pi-manage command.
+You can use openssl to do so or the edumfa-manage command.

-Starting with version 2.18 the pi-manage command has an additional sub-command ``ca``::
+Starting with version 2.18 the edumfa-manage command has an additional sub-command ``ca``::

-    pi-manage ca list
+    edumfa-manage ca list

 which lists all configured *CA connectors*.
 You can use the ``-v`` switch to get more information.

 You can create a new CRL with the command::

-    pi-manage ca create_crl <CA name>
+    edumfa-manage ca create_crl <CA name>

 This command will check the *overlap period* and only create a new CRL if it is necessary.
 If you want to force the creation of the CRL, you can use the switch *-f*.

-For more information on pi-manage see :ref:`pimanage`.
+For more information on edumfa-manage see :ref:`pimanage`.

 Templates
 .........